 Project managers therefore need to interact with a wide range of cultural systems, often simultaneously.
 They aren’t always familiar with the cultural influences, and often run into conflicts and misunderstandings when dealing with different resources, providers and clients.

-Often rooted in differences in values, conflicts can also result from communications problems within a single company.
+Often rooted in differences in values, conflicts can also result from communications problems within a single company, events that are amplified by working at home.
 For example, when a company has offices and teams worldwide, the language or vocabulary used might have very different meanings or interpretations, which could lead to misunderstandings and frustration within a team.
 Project managers, often the intermediaries, can find themselves stuck between a rock and a hard place.
 Here, the best practice would be to identify the communications tools to be used from the outset of the project (email, calls, terms to be used, definitions, etc.) and apply and maintain clear communication throughout the project.
 Communications methods can be built into organizational culture.

 It is therefore important to identify the factors that can help create an organizational culture that incorporates project management, including: understanding the value and benefits that project management brings to both the project and the organization itself, as well as aligning projects with the organizational and business strategies.